Merzasphor/MWSE/docs/source/types/niSwitchNode.md

 ### `effectList`

 *Read-only*.
 The effect list of the node.
+Attached effects affect the node and all of its child subtree geometry.

 **Returns**: